ekedonald/1-Linux-Practice-Project/README.md

 ___

 ## Introduction to Linux and Basic Commands
-Linux is a family of open-source Unox operating systems based on the Linux Kernel.
+Linux is a family of open-source Unix operating systems based on the Linux Kernel.
 They include Ubuntu, Fedora, Debian, openSUSE and Red Hat.
 Using Linux to manage a Virtual Private Server (VPS) is common practice.

-When operating Linux, you need to use a shell - a program that gives you access to the operating system's services.
+When operating Linux, you need to use a shell (a program that gives you access to the operating system's services).
 Most Linux distributions use a graphical user interface (GUI), making them beginner-friendly.

 However, we recommend utilizing the command-line interface (CLI) because it's quicker and offers more control.
 Tasks that require multiple steps on the GUI can be done in a matter of seconds by entering commands into the CLI.